 SCAMIN must be applied to the standard contours (i.e. 2, 5, 10, etc) in a way they match the values of the same contours outside the area of HD bathymetry.
 Depth contours having the same VALDCO must appear and disappear at the same time irrespective if they sit within or outside the HD bathymetry area.

 To avoid excess clutter within the ECDIS it is recommended that SCAMIN is applied to the intermediate contours so they are either not visible or only visible at compilation scale (of the HD ENC or the M_CSCL).
 The decision depends on the sea bottom topography and on how close the contours are at compilation scale.
-S-58 check to see if this is an issue ignore
+Related S-58 checks (1553) can be ignored.

+Setting SCAMIN on Soundings

+Same as standard practice.

 Managing Shoals and Deeps

-The automated contouring process generates contours that are too small to be easily be displayed at compilation scale, it is advised that no area should be smaller than 2.75mm at compilation scale.
+The automated contouring process may generate contours that are too small to easily be displayed at compilation scaleI.
+It is advised that no area should be smaller than 2.75mm at compilation scale.
+Appropriate automated contour generation algorithms so as to avoid the creation of small shoals should be investigated.

+Small deeps can be filtered out.

 Examples screenshot of generalisation and enlarging of contours.